KimtVak8143/LeetCodeDSA/DailyReport2.md

 - Single Number III - 260
   - same technique as in for 137 & 136, simply appended the result in a new list and return list
   - OR using counter function

+- Find the Duplicate Number - 287
+  - using same technique of map hashing, and returning element having count>1
+  - OR
+  - simply running duplicate check technique
+  - OR using enumerate/counter methods